Cannabis in Delaware

-Cannabis in Delaware is illegal for recreational use, though decriminalized for possession of small amounts.
-Medical use of cannabis is permitted for adult patients with certain serious illnesses.
+Cannabis in Delaware is legal for medicinal and recreational use.
+Possession and use by adults 21 and older became legal on April 23, 2023, with the first licensed sales occurring on August 1, 2025.

 Medical cannabis (2011)

-In May 2011, Governor Jack Markell signed legislation allowing patients 18 and older with "certain serious or debilitating conditions" to use cannabis, and possess up to six ounces.
-Qualifying conditions include "cancer; Alzheimer's disease; post-traumatic stress disorder; and conditions that cause intractable nausea, severe pain or seizures, among other illnesses."
-In addition to having a qualifying condition, patients must obtain a card for a $125 fee, and the card must be renewed once a year.
-Delaware Division of Public Health data on patients who received marijuana cards in 2015 showed that the primary medical conditions being treated for cardholders were pain (36.3%), muscle spasms (21.6%), and cancer (9.3%).
+In May 2011, Governor Jack Markell signed legislation allowing patients 18 and older to possess up to six ounces if they had certain qualifying medical conditions such as cancer, Alzheimer's disease, post-traumatic stress disorder, and conditions that cause intractable nausea, severe pain or seizures, among others.

+State data on patients who received marijuana cards in 2015 showed that the primary medical conditions being treated for cardholders were pain (36.3%), muscle spasms (21.6%), and cancer (9.3%).

 The first medical marijuana clinic in Delaware opened in Wilmington in June 2015.
 As of that date, some 340 Delaware residents held cards from the Delaware Health and Social Services, allowing them to purchase marijuana in order to treat their medical conditions.
-However, as of 2016, medical-marijuana cardholders still struggled to obtain the drug, with many being forced to pay very high prices, to buy the drug on the street, or to drive very long distances to obtain the drug.
+However, as of 2016, medical-marijuana cardholders still struggled to obtain approved cannabis.

-The medical marijuana legislation provided that all three of the state's counties – New Castle, Kent, and Sussex – must have a Compassion Center by January 1, 2013.
+The medical marijuana legislation provided that all three of the state's counties – New Castle, Kent, and Sussex – must have a licensed dispensary - known in Delaware as a Compassion Center - by January 1, 2013.
 However, only a single facility (the Wilmington facility in New Castle County) had opened as of 2016.

 Decriminalization (2015)

-In June 2015, Governor Markell signed legislation decriminalizing the possession of one ounce or less of marijuana by adults.
+In June 2015, Markell signed a law that decriminalized the possession of one ounce or less of marijuana by adults.
 Possession of marijuana remains a civil infraction that carries a $100 fine.
-The bill passed along party lines, with no Republican member of the House or Senate voting in support of the bill.
+The bill passed along party lines, with all Republican legislators opposing it.
 Under the legislation, it remains illegal for minors (persons under age 21) to possess cannabis.
 Additionally, smoking cannabis "in a moving vehicle, in public areas, or outdoors on private property within 10 feet of a street, sidewalk or other area accessible to the public" is also a misdemeanor.

 The decriminalization bill took effect in December 2015.